Six Phases to develop the best Magento website for you

 Using the information gathered from phase one, we put together a plan for your web site.

 Here we develop a site map – a list of all main topic areas of the site, as well as sub-topics (if applicable).
 This gives us a guide as to what content will be on the site, and is essential to developing a consistent, easy to understand navigational system.
-This is also the point where we decide what technologies should be implemented – interactive forms, CMS (content management system) such as WordPress CMS (Content Management System), etc.
+This is also the point where we decide what technologies should be implemented – interactive forms, CMS (content management system), what ready-made solutions can we use to speed up development, etc.

 Drawing from the information gathered up to this point, we determine the look and feel of the site.
 Target audience is one of the key factors taken into consideration here.
 A site aimed at teenagers, for example, will look much different than one meant for a financial institution.
 We also incorporate elements such as the company logo or colors to help strengthen the identity of your company on the web site.